sciurus/vagrant-mutate/README.md

 # Vagrant-Mutate

-A vagrant plugin convert vagrant boxes to work with different providers
+A vagrant plugin convert vagrant boxes to work with different providers.

+This is still a work in progress; it doesn't perform the conversion yet

 ## Installation